 Future UW Medicine town halls will take place on Fridays at 3pm by Zoom webinar: https://uw-phi.zoom.us/j/887116941 or by phone: 1-253-215-8782 or 1-669-900-6833 or 1-346-248-7799 and Webinar ID: 887 116 941

 Please submit your questions in advance so we can address frequently voiced questions and concerns.

-Recordings of past town halls are listed below, and you may find the complete archive here:
+Recordings of recent town halls are listed below, and you may find the complete archive here:

 UW MEDICINE WELL-BEING MESSAGES // updates for all UW Medicine team members